Malvern (Vic.)

 Malvern is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Malvern (Vic.) is around 10,542, reflecting a 6.2% increase from the 9,929 people reported in the 2021 Census.
-This growth is inferred from AreaSearch's estimation of 10,292 residents as of June 2024 and an additional 364 validated new addresses since the Census date.
-The population density stands at 3,598 persons per square kilometer, placing Malvern in the upper quartile relative to other Australian locations assessed by AreaSearch.
-Overseas migration accounted for approximately 96.0% of overall population gains during recent periods.
-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the population of the suburb of Malvern (Vic.) is estimated at around 10,542 people.
+This represents an increase of 613 individuals since the 2021 Census, which recorded a population of 9,929.
+The latest estimate is derived from AreaSearch's validation of new addresses and examination of ABS ERP data released in June 2024, showing a resident population of 10,292 with an additional 364 validated new addresses since the Census date.
+This results in a density ratio of 3,598 persons per square kilometer, placing Malvern in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 96.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population